|a monstrosity perpetrated by,|

 If a letter is purple, it is a repeated letter that you might have overlooked.
 Like red letters, they will only appear in the game if you have discovered four out of five letters and made a previous guess with the requisite number of repeated letters.

-You can navigate between rows using the numbers at the top of the screen.
+You can navigate between rows using the numbers at the top of the screen, e.g. the button marked ‘49 – 56’ will jump to the row containing words 49 to 56.

-When you solve a word, a green (or blue) indicator will appear in the navigation row.
-If an indicator is yellow (or orange), all five letters have already been found in their correct locations.
+When you solve a word, a green (or orange) indicator will appear in the navigation row.
+If an indicator is yellow (or blue), all five letters have already been found in their correct locations.

 Once all sixty-four indicators are illuminated, the game is ready to be automatically completed and you may be able to finish the game immediately.